 Listen to the original podcast and form your own opinions: https://www.bbc.co.uk/programmes/w13xtvg9/episodes/downloads

 Join the discussion and let us know what YOU thought on our

 Or shoot us a message at: firstname.lastname@example.org

 To find more official-ish stuff we’re up to, find Anya and Saga here: linktr.ee/pauseplayrepeatpodcast

 The music in our podcast is “You Can’t Judge a Book” performed by Mac Wiseman and written by Claude Boone.
 It’s a Dot Records Production.

-All soundbites in this episode are from the Off Menu Podcast.
+All soundbites in this episode are used with permission from the BBC World Service.

 Kinapodden i P1

 I monitored Chinese social media, local news outlets and government reports to find compelling topics to cover in the podcast that are not talked about in Sweden.
 I pitched story ideas to the team during editorial meetings and help develop story ideas with the team.
 I also assisted the producer in finding compelling sound clips, help with translation and fact-check information for the episode.

 China – Possible Soccer World Champions?
 (Swedish Public Radio)